-The countdown can also be set under the "Settings" tab -> "Time Tracking" settings.
+The countdown can also be set under the "Settings" page -> "Time Tracking" settings.

 Tracking Time on a DevOps Item with the Web Client - Web Interface

-The Web Client displays directly under the Timetracker menu bar selections, on every tab (this screenshot shows the "Configuration" tab):
+The Web Client displays at the top of every page (this screenshot shows the "Monthly" page):